British Dam Society

 principal engineer

-Andrew N Thompson is a Chartered Geologist with a 20 year career involved in water and infrastructure projects across the UK.
-Appointed on the Reservoir Supervising Engineer panel in 2016 and currently working at United Utilities as a principal engineer in the Ground Engineering team.
+Andrew is a Fellow of the ICE and Chartered Geologist with a 20+ year career involved in water and infrastructure projects across the UK.
+Appointed on the Reservoir Supervising Engineer panel since 2016 and currently working at United Utilities as a Principal Engineer in the Ground Engineering team.